Skip to main content

 THE WALKING TOUR

-1. Outside visit
+1. Outside Visit

 **Middle Temple Gates**

-2. Outside visit
+2. Outside Visit

 **1-4 Temple Gardens**

-Edward Middleton Barry the architect of Covent Garden (the Floral Hall and Royal Opera House) designed the building in the style of a French Chateau.
+Designed by Edward Middleton Barry, the architect of Covent Garden (including the Floral Hall and Royal Opera House), this building is styled as a French château.

-3. Outside visit
+3. Outside Visit

 **Middle Temple Hall**

-4. Outside visit
+4. Outside Visit

 **Inner Temple Hall and Gardens**

-5. Outside visit
+5. Outside Visit

 **Temple Church**

-8. Inside Visit
+6. Inside Visit

 **The Royal Courts of Justice**